 I know these are supposed to be tips or suggestions, but you’ll thank me later.
-Passport America is a network of private campgrounds (unlike Thousand Trails) which gives you 50% off per night with your Passport America membership.
+Passport America is a network of private campgrounds (unlike Thousand Trails) that gives you 50% off per night with your annual Passport America membership.

-Since these campgrounds are privately owned, each one gets to set their own rules – some are not valid on weekends, or not valid on holidays, or only valid for 3 nights maximum, while others have a 3-night minimum.
+Since these campgrounds are privately owned, each one gets to set its own rules – some are not valid on weekends, not valid on holidays, or have a maximum of just a few nights, while others have a 3-night minimum.

-Save money by staying overnight at Walmart, Cabela’s, Bass Pro Shops, or Cracker Barrel or truck stops.
+Save money by staying overnight at Walmart, Cabela’s, Bass Pro Shops, Cracker Barrel, or truck stops

 This shows up further down the list because of 2 reasons:

-1) It’s not really camping.
+1) It’s not really camping – it’s just RV parking.
 Stopping at these locations are for the purpose of having a safe, well-lit place to pull over and sleep for the night.

-2) You usually end up spending more than a campground!
+2) You usually end up spending more than a campground just for RV parking!

-Yeah, so the $5 breakfast at Cracker Barrel, with the upgraded hashbrown casserole to add bacon, plus a drink for 5 people ends up costing us more than a campground, but it does mean that instead of paying a spot to park, we got breakfast.
+Yeah, the $5 breakfast at Cracker Barrel, with the upgraded hashbrown casserole to add bacon, plus drinks for five people ends up costing us more than a campground, but it does mean that instead of paying a spot to park, we got breakfast.

-Keep in mind that while these are great options if you’re on an overnight trip (ie. deciding to spend 12 hours driving from Boston to Atlanta over 2 days to be at a conference) there are no hookups, so you’ll want to figure out if your RV battery/ propane can sustain your fridge and groceries for an overnight stop without being hooked up, and limit the amount of time you try this.
+Keep in mind that while these are great options if you’re on an overnight trip (ie. deciding to spend 12 hours driving from Boston to Atlanta overnight to be at a conference), there are no hookups, so you’ll want to figure out if your RV battery or propane fridge can sustain your groceries for an overnight stop without being hooked up, and limit the amount of time you try this.

-While you’ll be saving money, it might not be worth having to endure the heat in July with no A/C or fan, or losing the food in your fridge because it spoiled as you were saving money 5 nights in a row.
+While you’ll be saving money, it might not be worth enduring the heat in July with no A/C or fan or losing the food in your fridge because it spoiled as you were saving money five nights in a row.

 Before staying in any ‘public’ parking lot, be sure to check with the store manager and find out if there are any local ordinances not allowing it.
-I wouldn’t imagine it’s much fun to be woken up in the middle of the night and told to start driving and find another spot to sleep.
+Other RV owners have told us it’s not much fun to be woken up in the middle of the night and told to start driving and find another spot to sleep.

 Get a camping membership where you can stay for free at some cool locations (usually with no hookups aka Boondocking)

-Again, like Walmart for instance, plan this one wisely because the romanticism of a free night in an orchard without power needs to be taken with a grain of salt.
+Again, like Walmart for instance, plan boondocking wisely (What is boondocking?) because the romanticism of a free night in an orchard without power needs to be taken with a grain of salt.